TimoBakx/talk-dependencyinjection/talk/talk.md

 # Talk SymfonyCon

+## Take aways from this talk
+What Dependency Injection Is
+Why you should use dependency injection
+How it works in Symfony

+## What is Dependecy Injection?
+Design pattern, not a framework or library.
+Two sides of the problem:
+	1 - passing in your dependencies as arguments, be it at the constructor level, the method level or as a field (injection) 2 - how, where and by whom are said dependencies created

+Options: Do it yourself or use libraries/support/frameworks

+## Why you should care about and use Dependency Injection
+Standard reply: it makes your code testable.
+Tacit implication: it forces you to think about what dependencies there are and how best to structure them.
+Even if you don't write tests for your code, thinking about your dependencies will lead to better code.

-## Dependency Injection
+## Dependency Injection in Symfony
 Dependency injection has been a big part of Symfony for a long time.
-From using services in controllers to depending packages and bundles in our business logic classes.
+From using services in controllers to depending on(?) packages and bundles in our business logic classes.

 ![Default services.yaml](slides/slide-1.png)

-The Symfony Dependency Injection package and bundle supply a solid base to make DI as work as smoothly as possible and new features are released often.
+The Symfony Dependency Injection package and bundle supply a solid base and can make DI work for you as smoothly as possible.
+It's an up to date package and new features are released often.

 ## Autowiring, the regular way
 Since Symfony 3.3, autowiring is turned on by default and it makes the lives